RubensPJ/RubensPJ/README.md

 # 🏋️‍♂️ What Now?
 These days I'm trying to understand the usability of Cython on APIs optmization and on how it can improve this tools that I already use.
+I have some other studies goes such as:
+- AI usability on desktop tasks automations;
+- React;
 Oh !
 I'm looking for a job currently as well, so please contact me if you have a challenge 💪.

 # 👨‍💻 Technological Trinkets